MrSwitch/hello.js/README.md

 A client-side Javascript SDK for authenticating with [OAuth2](http://tools.ietf.org/pdf/draft-ietf-oauth-v2-12.pdf) (and **OAuth1** with a [oauth proxy](#oauth-proxy)) web services and querying their REST API's.
 HelloJS standardizes paths and responses to common API's like Google Data Services, Facebook Graph and Windows Live Connect.
-Its **modular** so that list is [growing](modules.html).
+It's **modular**, so that list is [growing](modules.html).
 No more spaghetti code!